brimdata/zed/docs/zq/aggregates/fuse.md

 This aggregation is useful with group-by for data exploration and discovery
-when searching for shaping rules to cluster a large number of varied input types to a smaller number of fused types each from a set of inter-related types.
+when searching for shaping rules to cluster a large number of varied input types to a smaller number of fused types each from a set of interrelated types.

 ### Examples